-Expenditures in this PUF refer to payments for health care services.
-More specifically, expenditures in MEPS are defined as the sum of payments for care received for each emergency room visit, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare, and other sources.
-The definition of expenditures used in MEPS differs from its predecessors: the 1987 NMES and 1977 NMCES surveys where "charges" rather than the sum of payments were used to measure expenditures.
+Expenditures in this PUF refer to payments for outpatient services.
+More specifically, expenditures in MEPS are defined as the sum of payments for care received for each outpatient visit, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare, and other sources.
+The definition of expenditures used in MEPS differs from its predecessors, the 1987 NMES and 1977 NMCES surveys, where "charges" rather than the sum of payments were used to measure expenditures.
 This change was adopted because charges became a less appropriate proxy for medical expenditures during the 1990s due to the increasingly common practice of discounting.
-Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, the estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments by third party payers.
-Currently, charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are associated payments.
-While charge data are provided in this PUF, analysts should use caution when working with these data because a charge does not typically represent actual dollars exchanged for services or the resource costs of those services; nor are they directly comparable to the expenditures defined in the 1987 NMES.
+Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, the estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments paid by third party payers.
+Currently, charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no associated payments.
 For details on expenditure definitions, see Monheit, et al. (1999).
 AHRQ has developed factors to apply to the 1987 NMES expenditure data to facilitate longitudinal analysis.
 These factors are published in Zuvekas and Cohen (2002), and also can be accessed via the CFACT data center.
-For more information, see the Data Center section of the MEPS website.
+For more information, see the data center section of the MEPS website.

-Expenditure data related to emergency room visits are broken out by facility and separately billing doctor expenditures.
-When a facility bills directly for the services provided by physicians and other providers, in MEPS, the facility charge and payments in such cases include the physician and other providers' charge and payments.
-This PUF contains six categories of expenditure variables per visit: basic hospital emergency room facility expenses; expenses for doctors who billed separately from the hospital for any emergency room services provided during the emergency room visit; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
-If examining trends in MEPS expenditures, please refer to Section 3.5: Using MEPS Data for Trend Analysis for more information.
+Expenditure data related to outpatient visits are broken out by facility and separately billing doctor expenditures.
+When a facility bills directly for the services provided by physicians and other providers, in MEPS, the facility charge and payments include the physician and other providers' charge and payments.
+This file contains six categories of expenditure variables per visit: basic hospital outpatient facility expenses; expenses for doctors who billed separately from the outpatient facility for any services provided during the outpatient visit; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
+If examining trends in MEPS expenditures, please refer to Section 3.5 for more information.